 No. 4 – Guia Hill

-This ancient hill is distinguished for being a hot spot for ghosts for many years.
-Legend has it, during the 1960s, a young, skeptical police officer decided to challenge the myths involving a running track, which surrounds the area.
+One of Macau’s haunted places is on Guia Hill.
+This ancient hill has been a hot spot for ghosts for many years.
+Legend has it, during the 1960s, a young, sceptical police officer decided to challenge the myths involving a running track, which surrounds the area.
 He proceeded to do a full lap around the hill, holding an incense stick to time his run.

 As he approached the finish line, he heard a thunder of footsteps nearby.
-As he turned around, to his horror, a stampede of ghosts were chasing him!
+As he turned around, to his horror, he saw a stampede of ghosts chasing him!

 The police officer immediately dropped the incense stick, and fled terrified for his life.
-As he glanced back over his shoulder in a panic, he witnessed the ghosts devouring the incense – apparently part of a ghost’s dietary needs.
+As he glanced back over his shoulder in a panic, he witnessed the ghosts devouring the incense.
+It’s apparently part of a ghost’s dietary needs.

 That’s certainly one way to make us think twice about stealing a cookie from the cookie jar, or cheating at cards!